iamdlm/aspnet-core-identity-clean-architecture/README.md

 # ASP.NET Core Identity in a Clean Architecture

 ## Goal
-This solution provides a starting point to build any type of client (Razor pages, Web API, Angular, etc.) to work with ASP.NET Identity using .NET 7 and PostgreSQL, based on Clean Architecture and repository design pattern.
+This solution provides a starting point to build any type of client (Razor pages, Web API, Angular, etc.) to work with ASP.NET Core Identity using .NET 7 and PostgreSQL, based on Clean Architecture and repository design pattern.

 Clean Architecture is promoted by Microsoft on their .NET application architecture guide page.
 The e-book written by Steve "ardalis" Smith ([@ardalis](https://github.com/ardalis)) is very well written and explains in detail the benefits of using Clean Architecture.
 For more details, please see [Architect Modern Web Applications with ASP.NET Core and Azure](https://docs.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/).